scala/scala3/docs/HigherKinded-v2.md

     Rep { type Arg1 = String } # Apply

-If we instantiate the higher-kinded type with a concrete type constructor (i.e. a parameterized trait or class, we have to do one extra adaptation to make it work.
-The parameterized trait or class has to be eta-expansed so that it comforms to the `Lambda` bound.
+If we instantiate the higher-kinded type with a concrete type constructor (i.e. a parameterized trait or class), we have to do one extra adaptation to make it work.
+The parameterized trait or class has to be eta-expanded so that it comforms to the `Lambda` bound.
 For instance,

     type Rep = Set